Delhi govt's oxygen concentrator banks help patients breathe easier | Health

 After fighting with COVID-19 at a city hospital for 10 days, Neelam Rani was finally allowed to leave the facility, but only if her daughter, could arrange oxygen support at home for her recovery.

-Days after Chief Minister Arvind Kejriwal announced the launch of an oxygen concentrator bank, a Delhi government official said over 270 such machines have been delivered to COVID patients requiring oxygen support under home isolation.
+Days after Chief Minister Arvind Kejriwal announced the launch of an oxygen concentrator bank, a Delhi government official said a total of 351 such machines have been delivered across 11 districts.
+Oxygen concentrators have been provided to 44 people in north Delhi, 38 people in southwest Delhi, 52 in west Delhi, 41 in New Delhi, 22 in central Delhi, 33 in northeast Delhi, 32 in south Delhi, 21 in southeast Delhi, 25 in Shahdara, 16 in east Delhi and 27 in northwest Delhi, the official said.

 For Shweta's 60-year-old mother, it was a breath of relief, both physically and financially.